AjayRajNelapudi/Certificate-Generator/README.md

 The log files log usual activity and exceptions that rise during runtime.
 Please do not modify the log files in any manner.<br>
 In case of any issues please email me a screenshot of the issue along with the main.log file.<br><br>

-If you found my project useful please star my repository.
-Thank you.
+If you found my project useful, please star my repository.